ripl/uptimekuma-push-agent/README.md

 * **Customization:** Depending on the version and updates, Uptime Kuma might offer customization options for configuring monitoring parameters.

+## Uptime Kuma push agent

-#### "Push" monitor in Uptime Kuma typically refers to a monitoring mechanism where the monitored service actively pushes its status updates to the Uptime Kuma server.
+A "push" monitor in Uptime Kuma typically refers to a monitoring mechanism where the monitored service actively pushes its status updates to the Uptime Kuma server.
 This is in contrast to the more traditional "Pull" method, where the monitoring system periodically checks the status of services by making requests.

 In a "Push" monitoring setup with Uptime Kuma: